Stossycord/Stossycord/README.md

 Stossycord is a Discord Client Native to iOS Devices.
 It is made in 100% Swift and SwiftUI for Privacy, Responsiveness and Security

+**Note:** Stossycord is still in beta so there will be bugs and glitches, if you find any please join the [Discord](https://discord.gg/sNzwHGDVEJ) report it there and make a post in [Issues](https://github.com/Stossycord/Stossycord/issues)

 ## Requirements
 - iPhone or iPad with iOS 16+
 - Your Discord Token